Madministrator/steganography/README.md

   * What will I do?
 Probably still focus on SGX.
   * Is there anything blocking me?
 I can't stop thinking about SGX.
   * What do I believe is the percent chance that we will complete the sprint?
 75%

+* (12-13-2018)
+  * What did I do?
+Nothing from last time.
+  * What will I do?
+Intergrate the pixel comparison.
+  * Is there anything blocking me?
+Just now.
+  * What do I believe is the percent chance that we will complete the sprint?
+85%

  ## Austin Scott
  * As a programmer, I want a fixed length header to guide my file discovery algorithm so that we stop decrypting at the end of the hidden file.